The Evidence Engine

 Taint analysis, fuzzing, dynamic test execution against patched code.
 Side effects contained to the sandbox.

 The gates are why AEGIS can be autonomous and trustworthy in the same sentence.
-Without them, you have an AI writing code in production.
+Without them, you have a scanner with no accountability.
 With them, you have a governed pipeline where every step is verifiable and every authority transition is signed.

 Free Compliance Diagnostic